SamG101-Developer/SPP-Primer/Writerside/topics/1-2-Build-Tool.md

 To include other projects that are on a VCS, the url of the repository is required.
 The repository is then checked for a `build.toml` file, which is verified to be valid.
 The project is then included in the build process.
-The type of VCS being used is detected from the URL, and the correct adapter is used to fetch the project.
+The type of VCS being used is detected from the URL, and uses the correct adapter to fetch the project.

 #### Individual VCS attributes